 Not having any dependents can be freeing, but life insurance comes in handy if you wish to leave a legacy to your loved ones or support a charity you care deeply about.

-Factors that impact life insurance premiums for women
+Factors that impact women's life insurance premiums

 Life insurance tends to be more affordable for women, mainly because, on average, women live 4-7 years longer than men.
 There are, however, a handful of key factors to consider when shopping around for life insurance.

 Premiums can increase by as much as 9% every year, so it’s wise to buy life insurance as early as possible.
 For example, if you are a 35-year-old woman you could secure a 20-year term life insurance policy worth $500,000 and pay roughly half the monthly payment amount than you would if you wait until you are 45 years old.

 Securing a life insurance policy early gives you the peace of mind that no matter what health changes may occur during your pregnancy (e.g., any complications such as postpartum depression, gestational diabetes, or high cholesterol), you know you’re covered.
 Aside from routine health considerations, insurance companies also look at things like fertility treatments such as in-vitro fertilization (IVF) when determining your premiums.

 A postponed application doesn’t mean you won’t be able to receive life insurance when the baby is here and you are fully recovered.
 But going through childbirth without coverage can be tricky as even perfectly healthy women can experience unexpected and potentially life-threatening childbirth complications.